-Certain information included or incorporated by reference in this registration statement on Form 20-F may be deemed to be "forward-looking statements" within the meaning of applicable securities laws.
+Certain information included or incorporated by reference in this annual report on Form 20-F may be deemed to be "forward-looking statements" within the meaning of applicable securities laws.
 Such forward-looking statements concern our anticipated results and progress of our operations in future periods, planned exploration and, if warranted, development of our properties, plans related to our business and other matters that may occur in the future.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.
-All statements contained herein that are not clearly historical in nature are forward-looking, and the words "anticipate", "believe", "expect", "estimate", "may", "will", "could", "leading", "intend", "contemplate", "shall" and similar expressions are generally intended to identify forward-looking statements.
-Forward-looking statements or results to differ from those expressed or implied by the forward-looking statements.
-Forward-looking statements in this registration statement on Form 20-F include, but are not limited to, statements with respect to:
+All statements contained herein that are not clearly historical in nature are forward-looking, and the words "anticipate," "believe," "expect," "estimate," "may," "will," "could," "leading," "intend," "contemplate," "shall" and similar expressions are generally intended to identify forward-looking statements.
+Forward-looking statements are subject to a variety of known and unknown risks, uncertainties and other factors which could cause actual events or results to differ from those expressed or implied by the forward-looking statements.
+Forward-looking statements in this annual report on Form 20-F include, but are not limited to, statements with respect to:

-- risks related to our limited operating history in the lithium industry; - risks related to our status as an exploration stage company; - risks related to our ability to identify lithium mineralization and achieve commercial lithium mining at the Project; - risks related to mining, exploration and mine construction, if warranted, on our properties; - risks related to our ability to achieve and maintain profitability and to develop positive cash flow from our mining activities; - risks related to investment risk and operational costs associated with our exploration activities; - risks related to our ability to access capital and the financial markets; - risks related to compliance with government regulations; - risks related to our ability to acquire necessary mining licenses, permits or access rights; - risks related to environmental liabilities and reclamation costs; - risks related to volatility in lithium prices or demand for lithium; - risks related to stock price and trading volume volatility; - risks relating to the development of an active trading market for the ADSs; - risks related to ADS holders not having certain shareholder rights; - risks related to ADS holders not receiving certain distributions; and - risks related to our status as a foreign private issuer and emerging growth company.
+- risks related to our limited operating history in the lithium industry; - risks related to our status as an exploration stage company; - risks related to our ability to identify lithium mineralization and achieve commercial lithium mining at the Project; - risks related to mining, exploration and mine construction, if warranted, on our properties; - risks related to our ability to achieve and maintain profitability and to develop positive cash flow from our mining activities; - risks related to investment risk and operational costs associated with our exploration activities; - risks related to our ability to access capital and the financial markets; - risks related to compliance with government regulations; - risks related to our ability to acquire necessary mining licenses, permits or access rights; - risks related to environmental liabilities and reclamation costs; - risks related to volatility in lithium prices or demand for lithium; - risks related to our stock price and trading volume volatility; - risks relating to the development of an active trading market for our ADSs; - risks related to ADS holders not having certain shareholder rights; - risks related to ADS holders not receiving certain distributions; and - risks related to our status as a foreign private issuer and emerging growth company.